AdobeDocs/analytics.fr-FR/help/implement/js-implementation/c-variables/configuration-variables.md

 |---|---|---|---|
 | N/D | N/D | N/D | "" |

 Cette variable est utilisée conjointement avec les variables *`dynamicAccountSelection`* and *`dynamicAccountMatch`* variables.
-Les règles dans *`dynamicAccountList`* sont appliquées si *`dynamicAccountSelection`* est définie sur "true" et s’appliquent à la section de l’URL spécifiée dans *`dynamicAccountMatch`*.
+The rules in  are applied if  is set to 'true,' and they apply to the section of the URL specified in .*`dynamicAccountList`**`dynamicAccountSelection`**`dynamicAccountMatch`*

-Si aucune des règles dans *`dynamicAccountList`* ne correspond à l’URL de la page, la suite de rapports identifiée dans `s_account` est utilisée.
-Les règles répertoriées dans cette variable sont appliquées de gauche à droite.
+If none of the rules in  matches the URL of the page, the report suite identified in  is used. *`dynamicAccountList`*`s_account` Les règles répertoriées dans cette variable sont appliquées de gauche à droite.
 Si l’URL de la page correspond à plusieurs règles, celle qui est située le plus à gauche est utilisée pour déterminer la suite de rapports.
 Par conséquent, vos règles plus génériques doivent être déplacées vers la droite de la liste.

-Dans les exemples suivants, l’URL de la page est `www.mycompany.com/path1/?prod_id=12345` et `dynamicAccountSelection` est définie sur *true* et `s_account` sur `mysuitecom.`
+In the following examples, the page URL is  and  is set to true and  is set to `www.mycompany.com/path1/?prod_id=12345``dynamicAccountSelection`**`s_account``mysuitecom.`

 | Valeur DynamicAccountList | Valeur DynamicAccountMatch | Suite de rapports qui recevra les données |
 |---|---|---|